 With the recent introduction of the OneCard system http://www.libraries.sa.gov.au/page.aspx?u=499, Yankalilla Community Library users can now enjoy access to the collections of more than 130 public libraries around South Australia – a total of more than 3.5 million books DVD’s CDs and magazines, simply by requesting items to be delivered to Yankalilla.

-To facilitate the changes, the library will be closed from Saturday 15 November, and will re-open in The Centre on Friday 21 November, on which day there will be celebrations open to all library users to mark the handover of the library.
-More details about the celebrations will be published closer to the time, so watch this space.
+To facilitate the changes, the library will be closed from Saturday 15 November, and will re-open in The Centre on Friday 21 November.
+Packing will begin after 3pm on Friday 14 November.

 Future Library Opening Hours